bueler/calc3/assets/2MQ/S23/README.md

 Three minute questions (2MQ) are a way to start class and get attendance.

-To build a 2MQ, create an inputable LaTeXed question in a file like `19jan.tex` and then build `template.pdf` from the command line:
+To build a 2MQ, create an input-able LaTeXed question in a file like `19jan.tex` and then build `template.pdf` from the command line:

-    $ export DM="19 Jan"; export FILE=19jan.tex; pdflatex template.tex
+    $ DM="19 Jan" FILE=19jan.tex pdflatex template.tex

 Through use of LaTeX tools the `DM` (date and month) and `FILE` environment variables will be used when compiling [`template.tex`](template.tex).
 In particular, `FILE` will be inputed.